beetwo/toucan/docs/docs/developers/index.md

 }
 ```

-To create the database scheme run the migrations (might require PostgreSQL superuser rights to install the postgis extension):
+To create the database scheme run the migrations (this might require
+PostgreSQL superuser rights to install the postgis extension):

 ```
 ./manage.py migrate